XXI Bomber Command: Initial B-29 Operations

 The group returned to Musashino on the 27th and closed out November with a raid on the Tokyo Industrial Area and Docks.
 The pace picked up the next month, with a return to Musashino on 3 December.
-Again, poor bombing results were achieved, with the high speed jet stream winds scattering the bomb drops and the aircraft in the formation, with the result of not much damage to the enemy being done.
-8 December saw 82 planes attacking the Iwo Jima Air Fields (Motoyama Nos 1 and 2).
+Again, poor bombing results were achieved, with the jet stream winds scattering the bomb drops and the aircraft in the formation, with the result of not much damage to the enemy being done.
+8 December saw 82 planes attacking the Iwo Jima airfields (Motoyama Nos 1 and 2).
 Then it was back to attacking Japan, hitting Nagoya on 18 and 22 December.
 The airfields on Iwo Jima were revisited on 24 December and Tokyo the final target of the month on 27 December.

 In addition to the wing strikes, December saw the initiation of another type of single plane mission: the weather strike.
 These were missions to Japan to collect weather data and drop nuisance bombs on Japanese cities.
 Again, these were high altitude missions with surprisingly low losses.
 The 3d PRS lost two planes in December.
 Out of the 75 weather strike missions flown in December, there were only three losses.
 During the same time period the 73rd Wing lost 21 planes to all causes on the six multi-plane raids by the wing as a whole.

 The pace continued to quicken for the 73d in January.
 Musashino on 9 January cost six planes; Nagoya on 14 January, another five.
 One weather strike, out of 83 flown, was lost on 10 January, but help was on the way as new B-29s from the United States were arriving almost daily and new groups were arriving in the Marianas.
-The 313th Bombardment Wing, operating from Tinian, sent 44 planes to Pagan Island on 16 January, another 33 to Truk on 21 and 28 January to attack the Iwo Jima Air fields on 24 January.
+The 313th Bombardment Wing, operating from Tinian, sent 44 planes to Pagan Island on 16 January, another 33 to Truk on 21 and 28 January to attack the Iwo Jima airfields on 24 January.
 Thirty-three more returned to Iwo Jima on 29 January.
-The 313th's 504th and 505th groups joined in the attack on Kobe on 4 February, while on 9 February their sister groups, the 6th and 9th, made their initial training mission against the Moen Island Air Field on Truk.
+The 313th's 504th and 505th groups joined in the attack on Kobe on 4 February, while on 9 February their sister groups, the 6th and 9th, made their initial training mission against the Moen Island airfield on Truk.

-United States Marines landed on Iwo Jima 19 February 1945 with a mission to seize the island and for Navy SeaBees to utilize the Japanese airfields to build emergency landing airfields for XXIst Bomber Command as well as fighter airfields for VII Fighter Command.
+US Marines landed on Iwo Jima 19 February 1945 with a mission to seize the island to build emergency landing airfields for XXIst Bomber Command as well as fighter airfields for VII Fighter Command.
 On 25 March the Battle of Iwo Jima was declared over and the island secured, although mopping up continued until June.
 Construction Battalions extended and transformed the former Japanese fields to accommodate B-29s and the first AAF units moved in during the beginning of March.